 DAG network compression

-As with network encryption, network compression is also a property of the DAG and not a DAG network.
+As with network encryption, network compression is also a property of the DAG and not of the DAG network.
 You configure DAG network compression by using the Set-DatabaseAvailabilityGroup cmdlet in the Exchange Management Shell.
-The possible compression settings for DAG network communications are shown in the following table.
+The possible compression settings for DAG network communications are shown in the following table:

 |Disabled||Network compression isn't used.|